Updated: Jun 8, 2022

 We now know that our scarf shrunk by 35%

-2. Coefficient of Increase (of a layout)
+2. Coefficient of Increase (of a pattern)

 When making something felted which really needs to fit something or someone, like a cushion, a hat, gloves, a dress or a jacket.
 How to know the dimensions of the layout to make sure we do not felt a parachute or a mouse hat?